 Under DCP, the import substitution term on the left hand side remains equally operational, but the export substitution term is replaced.
-The right hand side term has E_1 in the numerator, but the exchange rate also appears in the denominator of the (positive) term $\left(-\frac{\partial P_X}{\partial E_1}\right)$.
-The DCP term captures the small effect of the exchange rate decision on period-0 export-price-setting, so the marginal impact of a change in E_1 has a smaller effect on the DCP term than on the PCP term.
+The right hand side term has E_1 in the numerator, in the denominator of the (positive) term $\left(-\frac{\partial P_X}{\partial E_1}\right)$, and in the P_X expressions.
+The DCP term captures the effect of the exchange rate decision on period-0 export-price-setting, and when C{F1} is lower, the marginal impact of a change in E_1 has a smaller effect on the DCP term than on the PCP term.
 Therefore, for equality in the above equation to be restored, a larger increase in E_1 is necessary under DCP than PCP.

-Intuitively, although it may appear at first glance that exchange rate movements should be less useful under DCP than PCP because the traditional export substitution channel disappears under DCP, that logic fails because so far, there is no welfare cost to moving the exchange rate.
-Even if the marginal benefit is lower, the absence of a marginal cost means that exchange rates are moved until the marginal benefit falls to zero, and that condition is satisfied for a larger depreciation under DCP than PCP.
+Intuitively, although it may appear at first glance that exchange rate movements should be less desirable under DCP than PCP because the traditional export substitution channel disappears under DCP, that logic fails because so far, there is little welfare cost to moving the exchange rate.
+Even if the marginal benefit is lower, exchange rates are moved until the net marginal benefit falls to zero, and that condition is satisfied for a larger depreciation under DCP than PCP.

-Next, we introduce welfare costs from moving the exchange rate.
+Next, we introduce more welfare costs from moving the exchange rate.
 Specifically, we consider an environment where the banks' external debt constraint can become binding, and the debt limit is tightened by an exchange rate depreciation.